Welcome | Get started | Dive into Lino | Contribute | Reference

 How to contribute translations¶

-Here is how your can help translating Lino into your language.
+Here is how you can help translating Lino into your language.

-We assume that you have installed a contributor environment of Lino.
+We assume that you have installed a developer environment.

 You are going to edit a series of .po